thephez/dpp-spec/docs/identity.md

 ## Identity publicKeys

 The identity `publicKeys` array stores information regarding each public key associated with the identity.
+Multiple identities may use the same public key.

 **Note:** Since v0.23, each identity must have at least two public keys: a primary key (security level `0`) that is only used when updating the identity and an additional one (security level `2`) used to sign state transitions.

-**Note:** Since v0.22, the same public key can be used for multiple identities.
-In previous versions any public key(s) assigned to an identity had to be unique (not already used by any identity).

 Each item in the `publicKeys` array consists of an object containing: